Thomas-Frew/Weather-Aggregation-Server/README.md

 ## Custom JSON Parser

 My custom JSON parser can only handle flat (non-nested) JSON, as that is the only kind of JSON seen in this assignment.
-It will not work for JSON that is more deeply nested, but that is acceptable and tested for.
+It will not work for JSON that is more deeply nested, but that is acceptable.